song & sound & story

 Earth Bhakti is an initiative in Northern New Mexico, the Land of Enchantment.
 “To enchant” is from the Latin “in-cantare” – to sing into or to sing upon; an enchantment is a spell-song.
 It is here on this celestial land that we gather and sing.

 The Earth Bhakti Art Initiative creates land art installations using natural elements such as rock, mud, water, and fire.
-These installations, -called Earth Harmonic Cosmograms – weave the Human-Earth connection through an interactive acoustic ecology, reconnecting humanity with the natural world.
-These projects explore the deep relationship between humans and the Earth by integrating land art, sound, song, and storytelling.
-Through this work, we synchronize human consciousness with the planet’s rhythm, addressing the question: Can we harmonize the heartbeat of humanity with Gaia’s through collective entrainment, fostering a connection that transcends culture, lineage, and identity?
-By combining art with Gaia consciousness, the initiative nurtures ecological stewardship, climate resilience, and a renewed sense of belonging to our Earth.
+These installations, known as Earth Harmonic Cosmograms*, weave the Human-Earth connection through interactive soundscapes and storytelling, reconnecting humanity with the natural world.
+By integrating land art, sound, song, and narrative, these projects explore the deep relationship between people and the Earth.
+They ask: Can humanity’s heartbeat harmonize with Gaia’s rhythm, fostering a connection that honors both our shared humanity and the richness of diverse cultural identities?